A music-loving people

 Nanook is a relatively new pop/rock band in Greenland.
 The band's first single, "Seqinitta Qinngorpaatit", from 2009 was not only a big hit in Greenland, but Nanook has also attracted fans from beyond the country's borders despite the fact that it exclusively performs songs with Greenlandic lyrics.
 Such interest includes the TV station Discovery Channel, which has purchased the rights to use several of Nanook's songs in the series 'Flying Wild Alaska'.

-On the album's ten songs Nanook expresses its distinctive style, and the music represents a new acoustic image, in which the songs consist of catchy and melodic numbers that have lots of new nuances in terms of changes of rhythm and advanced sounds.
+Nanook has published two albums up until now, where they express a distinctive style.
+Their music represents a new acoustic image, in which the songs consist of catchy and melodic numbers that have lots of new nuances in terms of changes of rhythm and advanced sounds.
 For example, after the intro, the first song begins with a clear Greenlandic drum which introduces the listener to Nanook's universe.
 Several surprises appear when listening to the album as a whole, with violins and xylophones each having their own minor roles in the overall concept of the album.